 The second answer relates to learning about specific populations.
 Sometimes you recognize you don’t have enough information about a group of people in order to serve them well.
 Perhaps there’s a new immigrant group or a newly identified unmet need.
 It’s important to learn about the cultural norms of the groups you are serving in order to serve these populations well.
 Here are some training considerations:

-- Build your organizational networks – encourage staff and board to make strong connections with sister organizations that serve this group.
+- Work on building authentic relationships with this group.
+Build your organizational networks – encourage staff and board to make strong connections with sister organizations that serve this group and their community members.
 Find out how your organization might help them in their work.
+Invite sister organizations to provide training and development for your organization.
+Compensate them for this valuable service.
+Consider opportunities to work together on projects in which you have a shared interest.

 3. TROUBLE SHOOTING